AlbedoKreideprinz/AlbedoKreideprinz/README.md

 ![image](https://github.com/user-attachments/assets/2cc22672-bd08-489e-bc66-76ce16c712a8)
 ✧ I am usually afking so it might take a while for me to response to your whispers.

-✧ w2i.
-I don't bite

-✧ mostly dniuf but i dont mind any ints !!
+✧ w2i, I don't bite ! mostly dniuf but i dont mind any ints !!

 ✧ pls do not copy my skins

 ✧ do not cover my characters or I'll hide you

-✧ i am a minor so please be normal

 ✧ albedo self shippers dni, ship roleplays dni